 Consumer goods are tough.
 You have so many customers that you cannot threaten them or negotiate with them.
 You have to think about segments, trends and act indirectly with a lot of marketing and indirect sales.
 That’s why consulting projects devoted to consumer goods are so much fun.
-You can do there plenty of interesting things and increase the value of the business.
+You can do their plenty of interesting things and increase the value of the business.
 However, they also tend to be pretty complicated.
-Today we will talk about how consulting projects in consumer goods business looks like.
-I will also share some tips how to conduct such projects efficiently.
+Today we will talk about what consulting projects in the consumer goods business look like.
+I will also share some tips on how to conduct such projects efficiently.

 What type of business you are in?